 Earlier I mentioned Pine State Biscuits.
 These guys quickly graduated from a food cart to a brick-and-mortar with four locations!
-Their signature item, the Reggie Deluxe, is a flaky homemade biscuit holding a perfectly-cooked fried chicken breast underneath bacon, cheese and a fried egg.
+Their signature item, the Reggie Deluxe, is a flaky homemade biscuit holding a perfectly-cooked fried chicken breast underneath bacon, cheese, and a fried egg.
 Get there early or suffer the line!

 If it’s a nice day (i.e. not raining), I’ll head downtown and take a walk or bike ride on the East side esplanade along the majestic Willamette River.
 A three-mile loop will take you across two of Portland’s many bridges to the picturesque Tom McCall Waterfront Park and back.
-If I’m not feeling a stunning riverwalk along the Portland city skyline, I’ll go to Forest Park (one of the largest urban parks in the U.S.) and hike up to the Witches castle.
+If I’m not feeling a stunning riverwalk along the Portland city skyline, I’ll go to Forest Park (one of the largest urban parks in the U.S.) and hike up to the Witches Castle.
 It’s presumably haunted!

 What’s a weekend in Portland without coffee?
 After a scenic workout, I like to drag my coffee-craving, brunch-loving, hipster-embracing self to a nearby coffee shop.
 I frequent Grendel’s or Coava Coffee Roasters.
 Portlanders are as serious about their coffee as wine connoisseurs are about their wine.
-There’s so many great coffee houses to choose from all over town.
+There are so many great coffee houses to choose from all over town.

 I’m not much of a shopper, but I do love to browse unusual stores, and Cargo fits the bill.
-They directly import their goods from around the world, including gifts, home decor, furniture and textiles.
+They directly import their goods from around the world, including gifts, home decor, furniture, and textiles.
 The perfect place to shop for that hard-to-shop-for person.

 Another food cart-turned-restaurant is People’s Pig.
 The BEST BBQ in all of Portland.
 Vegetarians beware!
 Order your pig tucked in a sandwich or by itself, with a side of collard greens and house-made macaroni salad.
-And don’t forget the side of corn bread drizzled with honey.
+And don’t forget the side of cornbread drizzled with honey.
 YUM.

 I’m rounding out my perfect Portland weekend with ice cream!
-For this I go back to Mississippi Avenue, to Ruby Jewel Scoops.
+For this, I go back to Mississippi Avenue, to Ruby Jewel Scoops.
 They offer a rotating array of unique flavors, along with the usual suspects.
 It was hard to choose between the Honey Lavender and the Creme de la Earl Grey + Chocolate.
-Mississippi Ave has a plethora of unique, locally owned shops, restaurants and bars.
+Mississippi Ave has a plethora of unique, locally-owned shops, restaurants, and bars.